sjbiaga/pisc/README.md

 are directed.
 However, it is not until runtime that these keys may be possibly used.
 The traces' output is a `.csv` file with the following columns:

-    start,end,silent,name,polarity,key,replication,agent,label,rate,delay,duration,filename
+    start,end,name,polarity,key,replication,label,rate,delay,duration,agent,filename

 The first two column are two timestamps, the `start` and `end` of the action in nanoseconds.
-The third column tells whether this row corresponds to the _silent_ action or otherwise to the input or the output part of a communication (if the latter is the case, the `end` timestamp is the same): the _channel name_ is the fourth column (or "τ").
-The polarity of the action (`false` for output, `true` for input, empty for `τ`) is the fifth column.
-The sixth stores the unique _key_.
-The seventh tells whether the action is the guard of a _replication_.
-The eighth is the originating _agent name_.
-The ninth is a _label_ that is a string of tags, which differentiate between summations and compositions.
-The tenth is the _rate_.
-The eleventh is the _delay_ of the action (silent or communication).
-The twelfth may be `0.0` for immediate actions, `NaN` for  passive actions or the same as the eleventh for active actions.
-The final thirteenth column is a _filename_ (with possible to be ignored commas) or empty.
+The _channel name_ is the third column (or "τ").
+The polarity of the action (`false` for output, `true` for input, empty for `τ`) is the fourth column.
+The fifth stores the unique _key_.
+The sixth tells whether the action is the guard of a _replication_.
+The seventh is a _label_ that is a string of tags, which differentiate between the elements of summations and compositions.
+The eighth is the _rate_.
+The ninth is the _delay_ of the action (silent or communication).
+The tenth may be `0.0` for immediate actions, `NaN` for passive actions or the same as the ninth for active actions.
+The eleventh is the originating _agent name_.
+The final twelfth column is a _filename_ (with possible to be ignored commas) or empty.

 There may be silent actions which are inserted after the other are labelled: these are not traceable, but nor should they need be; if they are still needed, they must be inserted explicitly.

 Program
 -------